 Smokes in the sun-thaw; whether the eave-drops fall

 Heard only in the trances of the blast,

 Quietly shining to the quiet Moon.

-In this final stanza of the poem, the poet says that he will rear him that is Hartley Coleridge in the open atmosphere of Nature.
+In this final stanza of ‘Frost At Midnight’, the poet says that he will rear him that is Hartley Coleridge in the open atmosphere of Nature.
 The objects of Nature will cast their influences on him.
 They will also be his object-lessons.
-For Nature is a great teacher to mankind.
-She will shape and develop his personality in the natural manner.
+Nature is a great teacher to mankind.
+She will shape and develop his personality in a natural manner.